exilon/QuickLib/README.md

 cache.SetValue('mystring','hello world');

-//set string to cache with expiration to 10 seconds cache.SetValue('mystring','this cache will expire in 10 seconds';
+//set string to cache with expiration to 10 seconds cache.SetValue('mystring','this cache will expire in 10 seconds', 10000);

 //set object to cache
 cache.SetValue('Obj1',valueobj);